Date:

 Pete Townsend, 1979.

-Ray's bold sonic experiment impressed some and inspired others!
+Ray's bold sound experiment impressed some and inspired others!
 Neil Young once said:

 "If I could go back in time and see any band, it would be Link Wray & The Wraymen!"

 Many other musicians, especially guitarists, unanimously supported this statement.
-Years before punk or metal began to spread, many aspiring music stars had heard "Rumble." and stated that it was this composition that changed their lives.
-These include.
-Jeff Beck, The Edge, Bruce Springsteen, Iggy Pop and even Jimmy Page!
+Years before punk or metal started to spread, many aspiring music stars had heard the "Rumble." and stated that it was the song that changed their lives.
+These include Jeff Beck, The Edge, Bruce Springsteen, Iggy Pop. and even Jimmy Page!

 "He's the king!
-If it wasn't for Link Ray, I never would have picked up a guitar...," Pete Townsend once said.
+If it wasn't for Link Ray, I'd never have picked up a guitar...", Pete Townsend once declared.

 Link Ray